Horbenkodev/hugo-blog/content/posts/how-to-create-a-real-estate-web-platform/index.md

 MLS stands for __multiple listing services__.
 Basically, a multiple listing service is a huge database of properties that can be downloaded by authorized real estate agents.
 The agents can share part of those listings on their website according to policies known as Internet Data Exchange.
 This is why listings are sometimes referred to as IDX listings.

 Usually, browsing the listing is made possible via an API.
-To be a valid MLS, it should implement Real Estate Transaction Standard (RETS).
+To be a valid MLS, it should implement a Real Estate Transaction Standard (RETS).

 One should differentiate listings from buildings.
 Buildings may contain many listings (or no listings at all).
 There are separate services that store spatial data for buildings.
 An example of such a service is <a href="https://www1.nyc.gov/site/planning/data-maps/open-data/dwn-pluto-mappluto.page" target="_blank" rel="nofollow">Pluto</a>.